 Elena is the organiser of the ‘Kings & Queens’ conference series and the founder of the Royal Studies Network, a resource that aims to bring together scholars who work on monarchical topics to enable them to collaborate and share information on their research.
 She is also the Editor-in-Chief of the Royal Studies Journal, an academic open-access publication launched in 2014.

 Her teaching interests include issues related to gender and power, the Renaissance and the political and cultural history of Early Modern Europe, particularly France, Spain and Italy.
+Her area of specialism is queenship and royal studies.

 Higher Education Teaching Qualification: Higher Education Academy Fellowship (FHEA).